rocky-linux/documentation/docs/guides/installation_8.5.md

 After the media check runs to completion and the media is successfully verified to be usable, the installer will automatically continue to the next screen.

 Select the language you want to use to perform the installation in this screen.
-For this example, we select _English (United States)_.
+For this guide, we select _English (United States)_.
 Then click the <kbd>Continue</kbd> button.

 ## Installation Summary